Xakanaxa: Our full report

 - Attitude towards children

-- Xakanaxa welcomes families with children of six years and older, who are allowed on game activities.
+- Xakanaxa welcomes families with children of six years and older.

 - Property’s age restrictions